 I started the soup by browning the meat with the onions and garlic.

 Add in a few seasonings and then chicken stock and a whole jar or Francesco Rinaldi Traditional No Salt Added pasta sauce.
 Using the No Salt variety was perfect for this soup so that I could control the salt and seasonings that were going into it.
 Francesco Rinaldi is already made with the best quality tomatoes and fresh herbs so it’s perfect for a quick and delicious meal!

 Give it a stir and simmer for 10 minutes.

-Stir in 1/2 cup of cream cheese to make it nice and thick, some fresh basil and then pour in the pasta.
+Stir in some cream cheese to make it nice and thick, fresh basil and then pour in the pasta.

 Put the lid on a let the soup cook for another 10 minutes until the pasta is tender and dinner is served.

 Fresh basil gives this Beefy Tomato Soup a really amazing flavor – but don’t run out to grab it if you don’t have it, just substitute dried basil instead.